gorenje/node-red-contrib-flowhub/README.md

 These are the Node-RED nodes that interact with [FlowHub.org](https://flowhub.org).

 [FlowHub.org](https://FlowHub.org) is platform for managing flows using GitHub.
-For more details, a [video introduction](https://flowhub.org/introduction) is now available.

 The aim is to make it easy to share flow-tabs amongst Node-RED developers.

 Flows can be exported directly from the Node-RED editor to GitHub.
 Flows that have been edited but not deployed can be exported.
 Flows are taken from the editor not the Node-RED server.

 Flows can be imported into the Node-RED editor using the pull node.
 Flows can be imported into new tabs or directly into existing tabs.

+## Screencasts

+To learn more, check out the [introduction screencast](https://flowhub.org/introduction) and the followup [use case screencast](https://flowhub.org/use-cases).

 ## Personal Usage